 If a security breach does happen, having a website maintenance package will mean you’ll have experts on hand to remove any viruses, clean up your site, and restore your data.
 Plus, we’ll also deal with any search engines that may have blacklisted your website.

-You can never be 100% protected from viruses and hackers, but you can be in a better position to combat it with a proper maintenance package.
+You can never be 100% protected from viruses and hackers, but you can be in a better position to combat them with a proper maintenance package.

 Whether it’s family photos or your website’s data, backups are crucial to peace of mind.
 Having your website regularly backed up means that—if something catastrophic were to happen—you will be able to quickly and easily restore your website to its former glory, even if you’ve only noticed the issue a few weeks later.